INVESTIGATION: Inside murky waters of surrogacy and rise of baby factories in Nigeria

-+++This is the first in the series ‘Inside the Murky Waters of Surrogacy and the Rise of Baby Factories’

-One of the ways of achieving parenthood is through surrogacy which has gained popularity across the globe including in Nigeria, especially for couples who have difficulty having a child.
+One of the ways of achieving parenthood is through surrogacy which has gained popularity across the globe, including in Nigeria, especially for couples with difficulty having children.

-While surrogacy and other methods of assisted reproductive services offer a lot of hope to intended parents, many fertility clinics, surrogate agents, and young women have turned it into a transactional affair and above all as an avenue to earn an income, albeit illicitly.
+While surrogacy and other methods of assisted reproductive services offer a lot of hope to intending parents, many fertility clinics, surrogacy agents, and young women have turned it into a transactional affair and above all as an avenue to earn an income, albeit illicitly.

-To unearth the illegitimate practices beneath surrogacy in Nigeria, I posed as a mother of one who wants to be a surrogate to unsuspecting agents, who leverage the digital media to promote their‘ businesses’ online.
+To unearth the illegitimate practices beneath surrogacy in Nigeria, I posed as a mother of one who wants to be a surrogate to unsuspecting agents leveraging digital media to promote their businesses online.
 During this mission, I saw firsthand the risks faced by young women who become surrogate or egg donors and the unethical methods employed by some fertility clinics.

 ‘Underground’ Online Surrogacy Network

 In the digital underground world of this illicit act, different Facebook groups offer different services to the surrogacy community.
-While some basically seek donors and surrogates, others provide support systems for women who are surrogates or who are considering surrogacy as an option for their fertility challenges.
+While some basically seek donors and surrogate mothers, others provide support systems for women who are surrogates or who are considering surrogacy as an option for their fertility challenges.

 To start this journey, I created a Facebook account with the name ‘Patience Chris’, in April 2023, and within two weeks, I posted content about food, my supposedly carefree attitude to life, and my desire to make money at all costs.

 I joined two groups – Surrogate Mums in Nigeria (private) and Egg Donor and Surrogate Mothers in Nigeria (public).
-After joining, I could not ignore the numerous advertisements and requests for surrogates and bleeding donors with enticing remuneration.
+After joining, I could not ignore the numerous advertisements and requests for surrogates and offer of enticing remuneration.
 Each advert had a standard procedure.
 It came with requests for specific requirements such as age bracket, genotype, complexion and location.
 A major requirement that was also listed was for surrogates to have given birth in the past.

 Other elements of the various posts ranged from juicy offers of one million to 1.5 million naira for surrogates, excluding feeding, accommodation, and wardrobe allowances, while egg donors were to get between N100,000 and N180,000, aside their transportation allowance.

-The next step I took was to post on the groups that I was a willing surrogate and currently resided in Lagos State.
+The next step I took was to post on the groups that I was a willing surrogate residing in Lagos.
 I also made myself available to different ‘agents’ who needed surrogates in Lagos.
 The conversation always took place under the veil of private messages (DM).
-A little while after our conversation and juicy promises, my agent invited me to a fertility clinic (name undisclosed) to meet Nurse Oluchi.
+A little while after our conversation and juicy promises, my agent invited me to a fertility clinic (name withheld) to meet Nurse Oluchi.
 She then advised that I pay a visit to the clinic at a time I would be menstruating.
 I was not sure why but I did not seek further clarification.

 Infiltrating the clandestine world of surrogacy brokers